NAL-i5K/I5KNAL_OGS/README.md

 Completed tools would be shown as under a specific directory.
 Tools under development would be shown as a Symbolic link.
 * gff3_modified/
     - Basic data structure used for nesting the information of genome annotations in GFF3 format.
+* gff3_to_fasta/
+    - Extract specific sequeces from genome sequences accroding to gff file.